cmcarowland/CMSC330/Project 2/README.md

         - == 0 expression
         - \> 0 expression

-- [ ] Task 2
+- [x] Task 2
     - [x] Modify the variable token so that underscores are premitted after the first character
-    - [ ] Assignments should be able to accept floats rather than only ints
+    - [x] Assignments and literals should be able to accept floats rather than only ints

 - [ ] Task 3
-    - [ ] The symbol table should be initialized before each statement is evaluated
+    - [x] The symbol table should be initialized before each statement is evaluated
     - [ ] Statements with uninitialized variables should be reported as an error.
 UninitException
-    - [ ] Double assignments should result in an error.
+    - [x] Double assignments should result in an error.
 AlreadyAssignedException